Team Rituals: Reconnect with your Team Online

-Learn what team rituals are, and how to define obstacles via design thinking.
+- Knowledge: learn what team rituals are, and how to define obstacles via design thinking.

-How you can design team rituals for your own team context.
+- Practical tools: How you can design team rituals for your own team context.

-How to embed team rituals so that they may lead to even more purposeful change over time.
+- Transformation: How to embed team rituals so that they may lead to even more purposeful change over time.